JJscott/World-of-Wikipedia/_posts/2015-03-20-references.md

 [Anthropocene][anthropocene-link] hosts a variety of vides relating to the visualisation of important information about our globe, this one in particular is a 3 mininute film titled "Welcome to the Anthropocene".
 It's a visualization of routes cities, roads, railways, pipelines, cables and shipping lanes over the globe, demonstrating our influnce as humans as inhabit and connect every corner of the world.

-![][internet-cencus-pic] Would you like to write about the illigal internet cencus ben? {I thought not, but you know more about it}
+![][internet-census-pic] Would you like to write about the illigal internet census ben? {I thought not, but you know more about it}
-[internet cencus][internet-cencus-link]
+[internet census][internet-census-link]
-The full resolution image of which can be found [here][internet-cencus-big-pic]
+The full resolution image of which can be found [here][internet-census-big-pic]